MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 The data rate into this block is one byte every fourth clock cycle @ 50 MHz (corresponding to 100 Mbit/s).
 The output rate is one byte every clock cycle, so the output is much faster than the input.
-However, if the receiver does not accept any data, then the ring buffer can indeed overflow.
+However, if the output receiver does not accept any data, then this ring buffer can indeed overflow.

 Inputs to this block are taken directly from the rmii\_rx block.
 However, the additional control signal rx\_enable\_i is used to enable discarding of all